Maria Sibylla Merian: Research in Suriname

 In 1705, three years after returning from her expedition, she published Metamorphosis insectorum Surinamensium.
 Metamorphosis first was published at her own expense.
 Merian had returned from Suriname with sketches and notes.
 As the word spread among scholars in Amsterdam, visitors came to view her paintings of exotic insects and plants.
 She noted "Now that I had returned to Holland and several nature-lovers had seen my drawings, they pressured me eagerly to have them printed.
 They were of the opinion that this was the first and most unusual work ever painted in America."
 With the assistance of her daughters Johanna and Dorothea, Merian put together a series of plates.
 She did not make the printing plates herself this time, but hired three printmakers to do the engraving.
 She supervised the work closely.
 To pay for this work she advertised for subscribers, who were willing to give her money in advance for a hand-painted deluxe edition of the Metamorphosis.
 Twelve subscribers paid in advance to receive the expensive hand-painted edition, while a less expensive printed edition in black and white was also published.
 After her death the book was reprinted in 1719, 1726 and 1730, finding a larger audience.
 It was published in German, Dutch, Latin and French.
-Merian contemplated publishing the book in English, so that she could present it to the queen of England.
-She mused "It is reasonable for a woman to make such a gift to a person of the same sex".
-But nothing came of the plan.
+Merian contemplated publishing the book in English, with the intention of presenting it to Queen Anne.
+She mused, "It is reasonable for a woman to make such a gift to a person of the same sex".
+However, nothing came of the plan.

 Metamorphosis and the tropical ants Merian documented were cited by the scientists René Antoine, August Johann Rösel von Rosenhof, Mark Catesby and George Edwards.
 Merian's Metamorphosis has been credited with influencing a range of naturalist illustrators.
 Merian also documented the medicinal use of plants and animals by the people of Suriname.
 She documented among others that the sap from a palm was used rubbed into itchy scalps to treat worm infections.
 Merian also took an interest in agriculture and among the local fruit she showcased was the pineapple.
 When describing the pineapple Merian cited several standard works on natural history, which first had documented the fruit, such as Historia Naturalis Brasilae by Willem Piso and Georg Marggraf, Hortus Malabaricus by Hendrik van Rheede, and Medici Amstelodamensis by Caspar Commelin.
 While the pineapple had been drawn before, Merian's became the most prominent.
 She provided information on how the butterflies and cockroaches affected crops and agriculture in the colony.
 While documenting the botany of Suriname, Merian continued to record the metamorphosis of insects.
 Suriname's insects were shown throughout their entire life cycle and on their plant host.